yorrick/lift-web-deploy/README.md

 TODO
 ====
- - see how lift handle js and css, serve js and css files with nginx if possible
  - integrate bootstrap in lift app
  - see how async task (long tasks) are handled in lift
  - set jetty logs path for each app http://webtide.intalio.com/2011/08/sifting-logs-in-jetty-with-logback/